HeptaDecane/az-204/questions.md

 The solution must meet the following requirements:
 • Item results from Azure Cosmos DS must return the most recent committed version of an item.
 • Items written to Azure Cosmos DB must provide ordering guarantees.
-You need to congure the consistency level for the Azure Cosmos DB deployments.
+You need to configure the consistency level for the Azure Cosmos DB deployments.
 Which consistency level should you use?**

 - consistent prefix